GabrielNobis/Thesis/README.md

 To run the code and to train your own neural networks, clone this repository and execute the jupyter notebook [showcase](./code/showcase.ipynb).

-In the two images below you see the approximate optimal trading strategy and the approximate optimal risky fraction derived by the method _NonReluOracleTanh_.
+In the two plots below you see the approximate optimal trading strategy and the approximate optimal risky fraction derived by the method _NonReluOracleTanh_.

 <p align="center">
   <img width="900" height="300" src="./code/results/3Y_m/Non_relu_OracleTanh_e__350130/strategy_fraction_5.jpg">